ctoruno/Personal-Website/content/blog/string-encoding/index.md

 <img src="data-desc.png" width="100%"/>
 <br>

 Everything is fine.
 But then, your boss asks you to do a very simple task.
-We now need to geocode every single observation.
-If you are wondering what geocoding is, you can check this [post](https://www.carlos-toruno.com/blog/geocoding/).
-You are aware that Stata is not your best friend for dealing with GIS and APIs, so you decide to switch to Python and open the data using [Pandas](https://pandas.pydata.org/).
+We now need to geocode every single observation - If you are wondering what geocoding is, you can check this [post](https://www.carlos-toruno.com/blog/geocoding/).
+You are aware that Stata is not your best friend when dealing with GIS and APIs, so you decide to switch to Python and open the data using [Pandas](https://pandas.pydata.org/).
 Surprise!! you got your first **RED FLAG!!**.
 As you can read from the Python console, there is a decoding error that is not allowing you to even read the data. **UNICODE DECODE ERROR**.

 <img src="unicode-error.png" width="100%"/>
 <br>